Signal integrity or SI is a measure of the quality

 Perform

-best-case parasitics are extracted and used in the
+parasitics are extracted and used in the simulations.

 If

-also measure the impairment presented by the connection
+measure the impairment presented by the connection using

-using high speed instrumentation such as a vector
+high speed instrumentation such as a vector network analyzer.

-for proposed solutions to the problem of 10Gbit/s
+as test cases [8] for proposed solutions to the problem

-including different types of noise, such as coupling
+different types of noise, such as coupling and charge

-Specification (IBIS) or circuit models may be used
+(IBIS) or circuit models may be used to represent drivers

 Run